Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems: Preliminaries and Problem Setup

 \subsubsection{Causal Interpretation of SDEs}

-SDEs admit a causal interpretation in which interventions correspond to modifications of the equations \citep{sokol2014causal, lorch2024causal}.
-For the OU process (Eq.~\eqref{eq:OU}), we interpret a non-zero drift matrix entry $A_{ij}\neq0$ as a direct causal effect of process $X_j$ on $X_i$, with a causal strength given by $A_{ij}$, in line with \citep{amendola2025structural,varando2020graphical}.
-Under this perspective, several concepts from structural causal modelling (SCM) are useful.
+Stochastic processes described by SDEs admit a causal interpretation in which interventions correspond to modifications of the equations \citep{sokol2014causal, lorch2024causal}.
+In particular, for the OU process (Eq.~\eqref{eq:OU}), we interpret a non-zero drift matrix entry $A_{ij}\neq0$ as a direct causal effect of process $X_j$ on $X_i$, with a causal strength given by $A_{ij}$, in line with \citep{amendola2025structural,varando2020graphical}.
+Under this perspective, several concepts from the structural causal model (SCM) literature are useful.
 One such concept is the representation of direct causal relations by a directed graph $G=(V,E)$, where the nodes $V_i\in V$ correspond to the process $X_i$ and edges $e\in E$ to the presence of a direct causal effect.
-When only considering the orientations of direct causal effects and not the causal strength, we refer to this as the causal structure \citep{peters2017elements}.
+When considering only the orientation of direct causal effects, i.e., ignoring their strength, we refer to this as the causal structure \citep{peters2017elements}.
 Accordingly, a drift matrix entry $A_{ij}\neq0$ is represented by an edge $V_j\rightarrow V_i$ with edge weight $A_{ij}$.
 With slight abuse of notation, we will represent an edge $e=(V_j,V_i)\in E$ with its corresponding drift entry $A_{ij}$, writing $A_e:=A_{ij}$.
 Then, $\operatorname{supp}(A)\subseteq E$ means that $ e\not\in E\implies A_{e}=0$.
 If equality holds, i.e., $\operatorname{supp}(A)=E$, then $ e\not\in E\iff A_{e}=0$.
 The latter corresponds to structural minimality in the SCM literature \citep{peters2017elements}.
-We assume structural minimality unless stated otherwise.
+We will always assume structural minimality.

 In addition, since Hurwitz stable matrices may have non-zero diagonal entries and need not be triangular, the graphs representing SDEs can contain cycles and self-loops.
 For triangular matrices, however, the eigenvalues coincide with the diagonal entries.
 Hence, Hurwitz stability in the triangular case requires all diagonal entries to be negative.\footnote{Ignoring diagonal entries (self-loops), a triangular matrix corresponds to a directed acyclic graph (DAG).}